Yoga Chitta Vritti Nirodha: Yoga ceases the fluctuations of the mind.

 - Day 28 – the spinal cord develops.

-- Fetal heart is functionally complete at 7th week and is only by the 18th week the nervous system is complete.
+- Fetal heart is functionally complete at the 7th week, the 18th week the nervous system is complete.

 In every instance the heart makes an appearance before the brain.